gooddadmike/ifcalendar-js/README.md

 ## What is the International Fixed Calendar? 🗓️

-Imagine knowing the day of the week for any date without checking.
-The first of every month is always a Sunday.
-The last is always a Saturday.
-Every month is exactly 4 weeks.
-No uneven lengths.
-No drifting holidays.
+Imagine if every month started on the same day of the week.
+Imagine knowing the weekday of any date instantly, without checking.
+No uneven month lengths, no holidays that drift around the calendar year after year.

 &nbsp;&nbsp;&nbsp;&nbsp;**...
 June → ☀️ Sol → July ...**